Imtiajrex/nativetailui/apps/nativetailui/README.md

 # NativeTailUI

-This is NativeTailUI turborepo, tailwind ui for react-native
+This is the nativetailui package